RFK Racing in the NASCAR Cup Series: Car No. 26 history

-The first 26 car debuted in 1998 as Roush's first attempt at a fifth NASCAR Cup Series team (6, 16, 26, 97, 99).
+The 26 car debuted in 1998 as Roush's first attempt at a fifth NASCAR Cup Series team (6, 16, 26, 97, 99).
 The team hired third-year driver Johnny Benson Jr., buying out his contract from Bahari Racing, and signed General Mills's Cheerios brand as its sponsor.
 After failing to qualify at Daytona, the No. 26 debuted at North Carolina, where Benson finished 30th in the car.
 Benson ended the 1998 season with three top fives, ten top tens, and earned 20th place in the championship points.
 In 1999, the No. 26 car experienced a very disappointing year.
 After mustering only two top tens finishes and dropping eight spots in points, Benson was given his release from the team to drive for Tyler Jet Motorsports.
 General Mills and Cheerios would also leave Roush Racing to replace STP as the primary sponsor of the famed No. 43 of Petty Enterprises with driver John Andretti.
 Without a driver or sponsor the team ceased operations.